Department of Psychology

 A grade of C- or better is required in all courses accepted for the minor.

 PSY 100 Introduction to Psychology (3 credits)

 Three 300-level or above courses (9 credits)

 Any additional PSY courses (6 credits)

-PSY 100 Introduction to Psychology is a prerequisite for all psychology (PSY) courses except PSY 201 Statistics in Psychology.
+Successful completion of PSY 100 Introduction to Psychology is the prerequisite for all other psychology (PSY) courses except PSY 201 Statistics in Psychology.
 No more than 3 credits total of PSY 401 Research Apprenticeship, PSY 405 Teaching Apprenticeship, or PSY 410 Internship/Field Experience may be used toward the 18 required credits.
 Students electing to take PSY 205 Experimental Methodology will effectively complete a 19-credit minor, due to the one-credit PSY 206 Methodology Lab corequisite requirement.

 A minimum of 12 psychology credits must be taken at USM.
 A student who wishes to include as part of their minor any transfer course not established as equivalent to a USM psychology course must have the course approved by the Department of Psychology.